Shishi Masaru: Makuuchi

 When the banzuke of the 2025 March tournament was released, it was confirmed that Shishi was promoted back to the top division.
 Coinciding with his promotion, his compatriot Aonishiki's maiden top division promotion also made their country, Ukraine, the seventh foreign country to have two makuuchi-ranked wrestlers in the history of professional sumo.

 During the September tournament, Shishi was the first wrestler to win a match in front of Prince Edward, Duke of Edinburgh, and his wife Duchess Sophie who were attendance at the tournament during the makuuchi division.

+During the May 2026 tournament, Shishi received a formal warning from the Judging Department for pushing Asahakuryū out of the ring after the outcome of the match had already been decided.
+During the same tournament, his victory, achieved by a side-step, against fan favorite Tamawashi—who was injured and facing relegation to the jūryō division due to a negative record—led to a social media harassment campaign calling for him to return to his home country.
+These two incidents prompted his stablemaster, Ikazuchi (former komusubi Kakizoe), to reveal that the dodge was due to an injury Shishi had sustained, and that he had wrestled the entire tournament while on painkillers.
+In addition, the press reported on Asahakuryū's lack of cooperation following his defeat, which reportedly led to him accidentally stepping out of the ring after the bout had ended.

+During the July 2026 tournament, Shishi performed well, advancing to the ninth day, with only one loss, among the wrestlers competing for the title.
+Until Day 13, he continued to hold his own in the leading group, though he suffered a loss to ōzeki Kotozakura.
+This match marked the first time the two wrestlers had faced each other professionally and the first time Shishi had faced an ōzeki.
+Shishi dropped out of the title race when he was defeated by Atamifuji on Day 14.
+Before the final day of the tournament, it was announced that Shishi could win his very first special prize for Fighting Spirit if he won his last match.
+Shishi lost to Rōga and did not win the award.

 Fighting style

 Shishi's most common kimarite, or winning technique, is yori-kiri ('force out'), and he prefers a migi-yotsu, or left hand outside, right hand inside grip on his opponent's mawashi.
 However, it was noted that he could also be versatile, winning a not inconsiderable number of matches by oshi-dashi ('push out') and uwatenage ('overarm throw').
 In the early years of his professional career he admitted that he wanted to emulate the style of former ōzeki Tochinoshin, who is his favourite wrestler.
 Shishi also watches former ōzeki Baruto's matches to perfect his sumo style.